 In November 2023, the FASB issued ASU No. 2023-07, Segment Reporting (Topic 280) - Improvements to Reportable Segment Disclosures.
 The new standard enhances the disclosures of reportable segment information, primarily in regards to significant segment expenses.
 The new standard will be effective for the Company for the annual periods beginning January 1, 2024, and for interim periods beginning January 1, 2025, with early adoption permitted.
 Upon adoption, the guidance should be applied retrospectively to all prior periods presented in the financial statements.
-The Company is currently evaluating the impact of adoption of the standard on its consolidated financial statements.
+The adoption of the standard will result in expanded disclosure of expenses for each reporting unit in the Company's segment footnote.